BenAAndrew/django-app/README.md

 <hr>
 <h3>App</h3>
+This was developed using the documentation at https://www.djangoproject.com/

 Within the app folder multiple components are defined;
 <ul>
   <li>admin: Manages the admin pages where all pending applications can be viewed and processed</li>